cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 3 - Merge PSR into Edge/001_merge_psr_into_edge.md

 # 001 - Merge Patient Self Report into Edge

 This document details the plan to merge the Patient Self Report backend into Edge.
-It's divided in two milestones: Database merge and Code merge.
+It's divided in two milestones: Database Merge and Code Merge.

-# Patient Self Report Database Merge
+# Database Merge

 The Patient Self Report database consists of 15 tables:
 - aggravating_activities